wakeuplabs-io/opraas/docs/research.md

 - Given the cli that makes it super easy to deploy new chains with optimism stack the marketplace will try to cover those who don't want any involvement with infrastructure running.
 - There may be security concerns regarding key manager as we don't have any other way around giving away keys for services like batcher, proposer, etc. We aim for honesty and rely on the power of reputation and L1Proxy and L2Proxy admin roles power to mitigate damages.
-- Providing a proper proof of execution of services may be challenging, we aim to cover a broad case but malicious actors may still have work arounds.
+- Providing a proper proof of execution of services may be challenging, we aim to cover a broad case but malicious actors may still have work around.

 ## Roadmaps

-At this point we want
+At this point we want to analyze the possibility of going after the decentralized marketplace.
+How many resources it may take, and what we could we achieve if we decide to focus on the cli tooling.

 Stipulated times: